CiscoZeus/fluent-plugin-fields-autotype/README.md

 ===========================

 Fluent output filter plugin for parsing key/value fields in records based on configurable patterns.
-Automatically determines the data type of the value (string, integer or float).
+This plugin is a fork of tomas-zemres/fluent-plugin-fields-parser.
+We extend that plugin to automatically determine the data type of the value (string, integer or float).

 ## Installation